-1 qualified The Nom&Gov undertakes the Board's committees, it has nominees for process of identifying the quality the power to review and election as of directors aligned with the recommend to the Board, directors.
-It company's strategic directions.
-It changes to the also functions reviews and recommends to the committees' charters.
-It to spearhead Board for the appointment of also has the power to improvements Directors and members to the recommend Committee in the Board's Board Committees.
-The process assignments, including organization, involves identifying, reviewing Committee procedures, and recommending potential Chairmanships and to mechanisms candidates to the Board for recommend to the Board for evaluating consideration. the development of the corporate governance performance Nom&Gov has put in place a principles, structure, best of the Board formal and transparent process practices and rules for itself, its for the appointment of new adoption by the Company, committees Directors to the Board. and assist the Board in the and implementation thereof.
-Management, Stakeholders who have identified It has the power to design and the suitable candidates submit the an orientation program continuing Nomination and Acceptance for new Directors and education of Letters, Full Business Interest related continuing the Board Discclosure Forms and education program for including that Curriculum Vitae of such existing Directors and to of individual candidates to Nom&Gov for review the prescribed Full Directors. discussion and review on or Business Interest before the deadline set by the Disclosure of all incoming Nom&Gov. Directors and officers.
-Finally, it has the power to These candidates are sourced assess the effectiveness of from the business network of the Board's processes and Board members and from procedures in the election professional search firms such as 1 professional search minis such as the Institute of CorporateDirectors (ICD) to search forcandidates to the Board ofDirectors.
-One of the Company'sdirectors, who is also thePresident & CEO, Mr. Oscar S.Reyes is a Fellow of the ICD.
-TheCompany's Corporate Secretary,Atty.
-Simeon Ken R. Ferrer is alsoan ICD Fellow.
-These candidateswould be skilled in corecompetencies such as strategicplanning, business expertise, andindustry knowledge.The shareholders will then electthe directors during the AnnualGeneral Meeting of Shareholders(AGM) held every last Tuesday ofMay. or replacement Directors. of Upon appointment, the Company sends out a formal letter setting out the Director's roles and responsibilities and the new Director will then attend various briefings with Management.
+including that Curriculum Vitae of such existing Directors and to

+of individual candidates to Nom&Gov for review the prescribed Full

+Directors. discussion and review on or Business Interest

+before the deadline set by the Disclosure of all incoming

+Nom&Gov. Directors and officers.

+Finally, it has the power to

+These candidates are sourced assess the effectiveness of

+from the business network of the Board's processes and

+Board members and from procedures in the election

+professional search firms such as or replacement of

+the Institute of Corporate Directors.

+Directors (ICD) to search for

+candidates to the Board of

+Directors.
+One of the Company's

+directors, who is also the

+President & CEO, Mr. Oscar S.

+Reyes is a Fellow of the ICD.
+The

+Company's Corporate Secretary,

+Atty.
+Simeon Ken R. Ferrer is also

+an ICD Fellow.
+These candidates

+would be skilled in core

+competencies such as strategic

+planning, business expertise, and

+industry knowledge.

+The shareholders will then elect

+the directors during the Annual

+General Meeting of Shareholders

+(AGM) held every last Tuesday of

+May.

+Upon appointment, the

+Company sends out a formal

+letter setting out the Director's roles and responsibilities and the new Director will then attend various briefings with Management.
 Remunerati on and Leadership Developme nt 0 3 1 Please refer to Annex J for the Remunerati on & Leadership Developme nt Committee Charter The committee functions to assist and advice the Board of Directors with respect to the Company's compensation, retirement and key benefits, and leadership development of the Company as appointed in accordance with the Company's By- Laws, as well as executives with the rank of Assistant Vice-President and up.
-It exercises functional oversight on matters pertaining to To committee is responsible for guiding the Board in the formulation and development of a Remuneration Philosophy consistent with the Company's culture, strategy and business environment in which it operates; and, recommending approval thereof by the Board of Directors.
+To committee is responsible for guiding the Board in the formulation and development of a Remuneration Philosophy consistent with the Company's culture, strategy and business environment in which it operates; and, recommending approval thereof by the Board of Directors.
 It is also responsible for reviewing the effectiveness and appropriateness of the Company's Philosophy and strategy.
 The committee has the power to review and endorse for Board ratification all promotions to the rank of Vice President up to Senior Executive Vice-President for positions below the CEO/COO/ CFO and to perform staff support functions as may be delegated by the Board in the performance evaluation, succession planning and remuneration for the CEO/COO/ CFO/Corp.
-Sec. --- --- --- --- --- -- -- --
+Sec.